Regression Discontinuity Design with Potentially Many Covariates: Empirical illustration: Head Start data

 {}

-To better understand the proposed method in this paper, we look at behaviors of three approaches, two covariance-adjusted and variable selection approaches, through the Head start example where the approaches are the same as those considered in the simulation and Table \ref{tab:emp}.
-We construct 50 subsamples of $k$ observations out of the Head start data where $k$ is set to 1500, 1000, and 500.
-We estimate the RD treatment effects based on the subsamples using nine or forty-five covariates where nine covariates are those considered in CCFT and forty-five are those considered in Table \ref{tab:emp}.
-It amounts to consider six setups, and they are summarized in Table \ref{tab:setup-1}.
-Figures \ref{fig:1}-\ref{fig:3} show boxplots of the results on estimation and inference.\footnote{The results shown in Figures \ref{fig:1}-\ref{fig:3} are based on the bandwidths with $h/b$ unrestricted, and those with the bandwidths with $h/b=1$ are qualitatively similar.} The top and bottom of the boxes are the third and first quartiles, and the top- and bottom-bars show the maximum and minimum values less than (the third quartiles + 1.5 times the interquartile range) and greater than (the first quartile - 1.5 times the interquartile range), respectively.
-The left panels in Figures \ref{fig:1}-\ref{fig:3} show the differences in the RD treatment effects between the three approaches and the standard one where the standard one is based on CCT.
-The right panel in each figure shows the corresponding differences in the confidence interval lengths.\footnote{The variable selection approach produced the identical result to the standard one 23, 23, 23, 18, 14, and 20 times for the setups 1-6, respectively.
-The boxplots are drawn based on non-identical results.}
+To better understand the proposed method in this paper, we investigate behaviors of three approaches, two covariate adjusted and variable selection approaches, through the Head start example where the approaches are the same as those considered in the simulation, and Tables 5 and 6.
+The approach denoted by ``Cov-adjusted 1'' corresponds to the covariate adjusted approach using the CCT MSE-optimal bandwidths, and the one denoted by ``Cov-adjusted 2'' to the one using the CCFT MSE-optimal bandwidths.
+We construct 50 subsamples of $k$ observations out of the Head start data where $k$ is set to 1000, and 500.
+We estimate the RDD treatment effects based on the subsamples using nine or forty-five covariates where nine covariates are those considered in CCFT and forty-five are those considered in Table 5.
+Figures \ref{fig:1}-\ref{fig:4} show boxplots of the results on estimation (left panel) and inference (right panel).\footnote{The results shown in Figures \ref{fig:1}-\ref{fig:3} are based on the bandwidths with $h_{n}/b_{n}$ unrestricted, and those with the bandwidths with $h_{n}/b_{n}=1$ are qualitatively similar.} The top and bottom of the boxes are the third and first quartiles, and the top- and bottom-bars show the maximum and minimum values less than (the third quartiles + 1.5 times the interquartile range) and greater than (the first quartile - 1.5 times the interquartile range), respectively.
+The left panels in Figures \ref{fig:1}-\ref{fig:4} show the differences in the RDD treatment effects between the three approaches and the standard one where the standard one is based on CCT.
+The right panel in each figure shows the corresponding differences in the confidence interval lengths.\footnote{The variable selection approach produced the identical result to the standard one about 20 times for all setups.
+The boxplots are drawn based on the non-identical results.}